LizzyonGit/fruits-hold-em/README.md

 ### Features left to implement

-- Sound toggle
+- Sound toggle with different sounds depending on a win or not.
-- More exciting graphics when you have a winning row
+- More exciting graphics when you have a winning row, like flashing effects.
-- Different credit values wfor different fruits
+- Different credit values for different fruits.
-- Different winning row or lines
+- Different winning lines.

 ## Testing